-The French kitchen (especially its Provençal version,) is popular in the United States.
-I have often visited beautiful homes where imported le Jacquard Français tablecloths and dish towels or Laguiole knife sets, to name just a few, are proudly displayed, cherished souvenirs of trips to la Belle France.
-As I was working in my American apartment-size kitchen the other day, I started making a list of the French items I have always had around.
+The French kitchen (especially its Provençal version) is popular in the United States and many countries around the world.
+I have often visited beautiful homes where imported le Jacquard Français tablecloths and dish towels or Laguiole knife sets to name just a few are proudly displayed, cherished souvenirs of trips to la Belle France.
+As I was working in my American apartment-sized kitchen the other day, I started making a list of the French items I have always had around.
 I suspect they would be found in many French natives’ kitchens as well.
 You have probably spotted them in that rental apartment you booked through AirbnB or vrbo.com during your last trip to France.
 Do you recognize them?

 First, voilà three classics in French cookware: